Clare has just discovered she is pregnant.

 Women at risk of post-abortion trauma looks at the negative outcomes of abortion for women, while a book by Australian woman Melinda Tankard Reist Giving Sorrow Words describes the post abortion experiences of eighteen women from a variety of backgrounds.

 The views of Peter Singer are in substantial and often controversial opposition to generally accepted definitions of personhood and the rights of the human person.
 Singer’s point of view rises from his philosophical engagement with the relationship between animals and human beings, especially his reluctance to draw lines between the moral value of humans and animals.
 He believes that it is sentience, the ability to feel, that ought to be the guiding principle in the treatment of all living things.
-From this philosophical perspective, it is more morally reprehensible to cause a dog to suffer protracted pain than it is to bring about the painless death of a retarded person.
+From this philosophical perspective, it is more morally reprehensible to cause a dog to suffer protracted pain than it is to bring about the painless death of an intellectually disabled person.

 However, if the law allows these kinds of choices, a natural extension would seem to be that people can be disposed of if their parents or carers, or eventually, the state, decide that their life is not worth living.
-It is easy to see how this may justify a eugenic approach to human life such as took place in Nazi Germany where an effort was made to purify German stock by eliminating those whom some considered to be racially impure or of inferior quality (retarded or disabled).
+It is easy to see how this may justify a eugenic approach to human life such as took place in Nazi Germany where an effort was made to purify German stock by eliminating those whom some considered to be racially impure or of inferior quality (disabled).

 In Australia, therapeutic abortion is already permissible in cases of rape or incest, to preserve the life or health of the mother or if the foetus is diagnosed as suffering defects incompatible with a reasonably normal life.
 (The Catholic Church, however maintains that the human beings regardless of the manner in which they were conceived or of their disabilities, possess, from the very beginning, an absolute right to life.
 A publication from the Catholic Bishops of Ireland on abortion includes a section titled ‘hard cases’.
 Scroll through the pdf to read this section.)
 Beyond Australia, some totalitarian regimes require abortion if there is already one child in the family; in other places, where boys are culturally desired offspring, female foetuses are frequently aborted.